ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

 ```
 python estimate_optimal_truncation.py
 ```
 This computes the estimation of the optimal truncation positions given different prefixes.
-For more details, please refer to our paper.
+For more details such as the estimation method and its corresponding rationale, please refer to our paper.

 # To be updated!